 Whether or not a person engages in conscious half-hour sessions with his or her Inner Child, they are still Self-Parenting (unconsciously) within their mind.
 Nothing changes in that regard.

 I have certainly met many people who were “in touch” with their Inner Child to some degree.
 Its not unheard of, especially if that person had positive outer parenting.
 However, the majority of people are simply Self-Parenting inside their minds with zero awareness of this process.
 It’s their unconscious IP that is the problem, not the IC of which they may be somewhat aware.

 One point is clear: no matter who you are or how advanced you have become in personal growth areas, after practicing conscious and directed half-hour sessions of positive Self-Parenting, you will be more “in touch” with your Inner Child.
 The following outline speaks to how long it takes for your daily sessions to begin to impress your Inner Child as far as he/she is concerned.

-Three months (90 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.
+Three to six months (90-180 days) is the approximate amount of time needed for your Inner Child to begin to trust the foundation of experience and security that comes from practicing daily SP sessions.